exercism/problem-specifications/workflows/README.md

 This is enough to convert to GitHub Actions, with the possibility to optimise your scripts.

-1. From `build.sh`, remove steps that should run only once, and extract them to the `-check.sh` files.
+1. From `build.sh`, remove steps that should run only once, and extract them to the `ci-check.sh` and `pre-check.sh` files (hint, you can create `lint.sh`, and call that from both "scripts")
 2. To `pr.sh` and `pr-check.sh`, add optimisations that use the input arguments to determine which files or exercises to check.
 3. Add additional checks
+4. Add documentation how to run checks locally, and what each one tries to accomplish.

 ## Troubleshooting

+If you run into any issues or want someone to review your workflows, please ping the `@exercism/github-actions` team.

 > **Changed a top-level file that should trigger a CI run on all exercises**